The Philips 343E2E is the cheapest ultrawide monitor with USB-C that supports DisplayPort Alternate Mode and Power Delivery of 65W.

 Note that unlike most 34″ ultrawide monitors with curved screens, the Philips 343E2E has a flat screen panel.
 Some users might prefer this, others not so much.

-Connectivity options include DisplayPort 1.2, two HDMI 1.4 ports, a headphones jack, and a USB type C port with DP 1.2 Alternate Mode and 65W Power Delivery 3.0.
+Connectivity options include DisplayPort 1.2, two HDMI 1.4 ports, a headphone jack and a USB type C port with DP 1.2 Alternate Mode and 65W Power Delivery 3.0.

 So, if your laptop has a USB-C input that supports DP Alt Mode and PD, you can charge it with 65W and transfer the audio and video signal with just one cable!